State College Area Connector Project

 Project History

-The State College Area Connector Project is a large highway project in Centre County that will pass through the Penns-Brush Valley Rural Historic District.
+The State College Area Connector Project is a large highway project in Centre County that will pass through 7 miles of the Penns-Brush Valley Rural Historic District.
 There are a variety of routes being considered for connecting Rt.
 322 where it ends at Potters Mills Gap, to Interstate 80.
 At this stage in the Connector Project, PennDOT is working to select a small set of candidate corridors for detailed engineering and assessment.
-PennDOT has announced that it will release its recommendations in late September or October.
-These recommendations will be reviewed by relevant agencies with an expected announcement about the final set in December.
+It is currently in the NEPA (National Environmental Policy Act) Phase of project development, which includes conducting detailed field investigations, traffic analysis, and refining engineering alternatives.
+More information may be found at: https://www.pa.gov/agencies/penndot/projects-near-you/district-2-projects/state-college-area-connector.html

 PennDOT proposals to build highways in our area have emerged since the 1960s.
 The Centre County Historical Society has had a voice in all of these discussions, as part of our mission to collect, interpret, preserve, and promote Centre County’s cultural and natural heritage.
 We feel that members of the public and organizations such as CCHS can and should be involved in the process so that it is done in the least damaging way possible, is sensitive to historic, cultural, and natural resources, and documents any resources that may be lost.